-Report it! - report an instance of dog fouling using our online form.
+Report it! - report an instance of dog fouling online.

 Derbyshire Dales District Council responded to the views of local people by introducing new dog orders that became law in public spaces across the Derbyshire Dales from 1 April 2015.

 The District Council's Environment Committee approved plans on 26 February 2015 to adopt exclusion orders and a dogs-on-leads policy in certain areas - and give council workers powers to issue fixed penalty notices to dog owners who fail to remove dog mess left by their animals in public places.